Ivorforce/python-arrayclass/README.md

 ```
 @arrayclasses.arrayclass(dtype=object)  # You can coerce the array dtype manually
 class Object:
-    x: float  # A single value.
+    x: int  # A single value.
-    y: tuple[float, float]  # Will yield np.ndarray windows, not tuples.
-This may be subject to change in the future.
+    y: tuple[int, int]  # Will yield np.ndarray windows, not tuples.
+Should be np.ndarray[float, ...] but requires PEP 646 to work.

 a = Object(x=5, y=(2, 3))
 print(len(a))  # 3